Models of G-spectra as presheaves of spectra: The proof of the main theorem

-As we will explain in \cite{GM3}, equivariant infinite loop space theory associates an orthogonal $G$-spectrum $\bK_G\sA_G$ to a (genuine) permutative $G$-category $\sA_G$.
-The $0$th space of $\bK_G\sA_G$ is the classifying $G$-space $B\sA_G$.
-The $0$th structure map $B\sA_G\rtarr \OM (\sB_G\sA_G)_1$ is an equivariant group completion.\footnote{The papers from around 1990, such as \cite{CostWan, Shim} are not adequate for our purposes, in part because the target category of $G$-spectra was not yet well understood then.
-A full dress modern treatment of equivariant infinite loop space theory, complementing \cite{GM3}, is in progress \cite{MMO}.} The category $G\sS$ of orthogonal $G$-spectra is the $G$-fixed category of a $G$-category $\sS_G$ of $G$-spectra and non-equivariant maps with the same objects as $\sS_G$ and with $G$ acting by conjugation.
-Applying the functor $\bK_G$ to $\sE_G$, we obtain the following equivariant analogue of \myref{KGE}.
+As we explain in \cite{GMMOMain}, following \cite{GM3}, equivariant infinite loop space theory associates an orthogonal $G$-spectrum $\bK_G\sC_G$ to a genuine permutative (or more generally genuine symmetric monoidal) $G$-category $\sC_G$.
+The map $B\sC_G = (\bK_G \sC_G)_0 \rtarr \OM (\bK_G \sC_G)_1$ is an equivariant group completion. \footnote{{The papers from around 1990, such as \cites{CostWan, Shim} are not adequate, in part because genuine permutative $G$-categories were not explicitly defined and the group completion property was not worked out rigorously, but more substantially because a symmetric monoidal category of $G$-spectra had not yet been discovered.
+A key feature of the version of the Segal machine \cite{GMMO1} used in our proofs is that it is given by a symmetric monoidal functor, a claim that would not have made sense in 1990.}}

+\begin{notn} We denote by $G\sS$ the (closed symmetric monoidal) category of orthogonal $G$-spectra, indexed on a complete universe, and maps of such.
+A category enriched over $G\sS$ will be referred to as a $G\sS$-category.

+The category $G\sS$ has two futher relevant enrichments.
+Using the closed structure yields a self-enrichment, which we write as $\sS_G$.
+Thus, for $G$-spectra $X$ and $Y$, the $G$-spectrum $\sS_G(X,Y)$ is the mapping $G$-spectrum $F_G(X,Y)$.
+Applying fixed points to the mapping $G$-spectra gives a $\sS$-enriched category, which we again write as $G\sS$.
+This parallels the discussion at the start of \autoref{IntuitiveEG}. \end{notn}